Receive updates on our range of cultural tours and music festivals via email:

 Prior to joining MRT Anna studied English Literature and Italian at the University of Manchester and worked for eighteen months as an e-learning Project Coordinator for a language services company.

-Samantha grew up in London and has attended a performing arts school since she was three years old.
-She passed her President's Award exams in a variety of dance styles by the age of 15 and has performed in musicals, fashion shows and charity galas throughout the UK and Europe.
-Samantha studied German and Spanish at the University of Manchester and spent her year abroad studying at a language school in Salamanca and working as a teaching assistant at a secondary school in Gersheim.
-Samantha operates tours in Germany, Spain, Belgium, Greece and Hungary.
+Samantha grew up in London and spent much of her formative years on the stage.
+By the age of 15 she had passed her President's Award exams in a variety of dance styles and performed in musicals, fashion shows and charity galas throughout the UK and Europe.
+From these early adventures on the Continent she developed a passion for travel and foreign languages and went on to read German and Spanish at the University of Manchester.
+On her year abroad she studied at a language school in Salamanca and worked as a teaching assistant at a secondary school in Gersheim.

 Bridget is Martin Randall’s Executive Assistant and joined MRT in 2005.
 She has an additional role as Lecturer and Tour Manager Coordinator which involves her in the recruitment of our tour leaders.

-Previously she has worked for choreographers, advertising executives, theatre directors, African charities, Capital Radio and the Design Museum.
-She has travelled in Asia, including India, once driving a train across the Rajasthani desert to Jaisalmer, endured rabies injections after being bitten by a potentially rabid monkey in Bali, and has worked in Italy.
-She has toured Australia with actor Steven Berkoff’s company, with musician husband and baby.
-Bridget has a long-standing interest in dance, lives in Chiswick near the MRT office, and has two daughters at university.
+Previously she has worked for choreographers, advertising executives, an African charity, radio and the Design Museum.
+Bridget is from south Devon and has travelled in Asia, including India and Nepal, worked in northern Italy and has toured Australia and Japan with her musician husband and daughter.
+She has a long-standing interest in dance and attends the ballet as much as possible.
+Bridget lives near the MRT office in Chiswick and has two grown-up daughters, one recently graduated and one at university.

 Amelia grew up in Jersey and came to the UK to read Philosophy at the University of Leeds.
-She graduated in 2011 and joined Martin Randall Travel in 2012.
-A large part of Amelia’s role in our Reservations Department involves talking to and corresponding with clients, providing information, taking bookings and despatching documents.
+She graduated in 2011 and joined the Client Relationship Department at Martin Randall Travel in 2012.
+She was introduced to Operations with The London Backstreet Walk and now works on our tours across the UK, Eastern Mediterranean and our ever-increasing programme of London Days.

 Tim studied French and German at the University of Bristol, which included six months as a teaching assistant in Frankfurt and another half-year on a translation internship in Paris.
 After graduating, he worked for an estate agent in the French Alps for the best part of a year before returning to the UK and joining Martin Randall Travel in October 2012.